 My job combines a mixture of teaching, research and external collaboration with colleagues in the NHS where I am an expert member of a NHS Research Ethics Committee.

-Currently I am the Professional Lead and Research Lead for the Speech and Language Therapy Subject Area.
+Currently I am the Professional Lead for the Speech and Language Therapy Subject Area.

 Has expertise in: